vivr/vr1/src/notes/2023-12-16-logo-design-notes.md

 #### Handwritten Type

 Brands and businesses seeking an authentic and relatable image often gravitate toward illustrative, script, and hand-drawn logos.
-Mastering this style poses a unique challenge for designers, as it necessitates a level of ease with drawing and illustration—a proficiency that may be more inherent for some individuals than others.

 #### Geometric